hisaransh/Crud-Javascript/README.md

 # Crud-Javascript
-A CRUD with the help of only HTML,CSS,Vanilla JAVASCRIPT.
+A CRUD with the help of only HTML,CSS,Vanilla JavaScript.
+For storage purpose BROWSER LOCAL STORAGE is used.